makersacademy/chitter-challenge/README.md

 First install rspec by running this in your terminal: 'gem install rspec'

-Run 'rspec' in your terminal when inside the 'RPS' directory to use them.
+Run 'rspec' in your terminal when inside the 'chitter-challenge' directory to use them.